ssredhead/ssredhead/README.md

 ¡Hola, Me llamo Sophia!
 Soy una ingeniera de software y una entusiastica de la lingüística.
 Hei, jeg heter Sophia!
 Jeg er programvareingeniør og lingvistikkentusiast.

-🎓I am a 2020 graduate of Saint Vincent College with a Bachelor of Science degree in Computer Science.
+🎓I am a 2020 graduate

-💛 I am a Pittsburgh local who is proud to be a woman in STEM.
 I am passionate about developing meaningful tech that can improve the world and give others the opportunity for a better life.

 📚 From an early age I have always been curious about how things work and why, especially about language.